Not Accepting Guests

 Join Couchsurfing to see Peter’s full profile.
 It’s free!

 To live the paradox: travel the world but do so as lightly as possible.
-Spending the next five months living and traveling and writing with my girlfriend in Istanbul, Beirut, Durban, Valencia, and...
+Recently spent five months living and traveling and writing with my girlfriend in Istanbul, Beirut, Durban, Valencia, etc...now Stateside but soon heading back to northern Europe for six weeks.
+I continue to be impressed with the amazing generosity and kindness of so many in the CS community!

 Looking for the real, the joy, the meaning of it all.
 I am a teacher, which means I get paid to talk and read and write (and grade).
 I love to: travel (in US and across the planet); bicycle (road, commute, mtn); eat and cook vegan, local, fresh, organic food; climb; ski; paddle; swim; run; read; attend live music concerts; oh, and I can't wait for the Revolution b/c this world could be SO much better, fairer, more just, more fun!